Hagtronics/grc_to_37.sh-Python-Version/README.md

 `python.exe grc_to_37.py my_radio.grc`

-* The file named: "my_radio.grc" will be created, this is the converted file.
+* A file named: "my_radio.grc" will be created, this is the converted file.

 * A file named: "my_radio.grc.bak" will be created, this is a copy of the original file.